-State Storage: Solana charges so called ""rent fees"" for storing data on the blockchain.
+State Storage: Solana charges rent fees for storing data on the blockchain.
 These fees are designed to discourage inefficient use of state storage and encourage developers to clean up unused state.
-Rent fees are intended to help maintain the efficiency and performance of the network.
+Rent fees help maintain the efficiency and performance of the network.
 3. Smart Contract Fees:

-Execution Costs: Similar to transaction fees, fees for deploying and interacting with smart contracts on Solana are based on the computational resources required.
-This is intended to ensure that users are charged proportionally for the resources they consume.

-H.6 Use of distributed ledger technology

-No, DLT is neither operated by the issuer nor a third party acting on the issuer's behalf.

-H.7 DLT functionality description
+FFG: 13|BPT88T - 2025-06-26 Execution Costs: Similar to transaction fees, fees for deploying and interacting with smart contracts on Solana are based on the computational resources required.
+This ensures that users are charged proportionally for the resources they consume.
+H.6 Use of distributed ledger technology No, DLT is neither operated by the issuer nor a third party acting on the issuer's behalf.
+H.7 DLT functionality description Not applicable.

-H.8 Audit

-As we are understanding the question relating to "technology" to be interpreted in a broad sense, the answer answer to whether an audit of "the technology used" was conducted is "no, we can not guarantee, that all parts of the technology used have been audited".
+H.8 Audit As we are understanding the question relating to "technology" to be interpreted in a broad sense, the answer answer to whether an audit of "the technology used" was conducted is "no, we can not guarantee, that all parts of the technology used have been audited".
 This is due to the fact this report focusses on risk, and we can not guarantee that each part of the technology used was audited.

-H.9 Audit outcome
+H.9 Audit outcome Not applicable.

-Part I - Information on risks

-I.1 Offer-related risks

-1. Regulatory and Compliance

-This white paper (drawn up from 2025-02-20-2025-03-15) has been prepared with utmost caution; however, uncertainties in the regulatory requirements and future changes in regulatory frameworks could potentially impact the token's legal status and its tradability.
+Part I - Information on risks I.1 Offer-related risks 1.
+Regulatory and Compliance This white paper has been prepared with utmost caution; however, uncertainties in the regulatory requirements and future changes in regulatory frameworks could potentially impact the token's legal status and its tradability.
 There is also a high probability that other laws will come into force, changing the rules for the trading of the token.
 Therefore, such developments shall be monitored and acted upon accordingly.

-2. Operational and Technical

-Blockchain Dependency: The token is entirely dependent on the blockchain the cryptoasset is issued upon (as of 2025-03-01).
+2. Operational and Technical FFG: 13|BPT88T - 2025-06-26 Blockchain Dependency: The token is entirely dependent on the blockchain the cryptoasset is issued upon.
 Any issues, such as downtime, congestion, or security vulnerabilities within the blockchain, could adversely affect the token's functionality.
 Smart Contract Risks: Smart contracts governing the token may contain hidden vulnerabilities or bugs that could disrupt the token offering or distribution processes.
 Connection Dependency: As the trading of the token also involves other trading venues, technical risks such as downtime of the connection or faulty code are also possible.
 Human errors: Due to the irrevocability of blockchain-transactions, approving wrong transactions or using incorrect networks/addresses will most likely result in funds not being accessibly anymore.